MicrosoftDocs/power-automate-docs/articles/odata-filters.md

 # Filter and copy data with Microsoft Flow

+This walkthrough shows you how to create a flow that monitors a source for new or changed items and then copies those changes to a destination.
+You may create a flow like this one if your users enter data in one location, but your team needs it in a different location or format.
-This walkthrough shows you how to filter and copy data from a Microsoft SharePoint [list](https://support.office.com/en-us/article/SharePoint-lists-I-An-introduction-f11cd5fe-bc87-4f9e-9bfe-bbd87a22a194) (the source) to an [SQL Azure](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview) table (the destination) using Microsoft Flow.

->[AZURE.NOTE] You can copy data among any of the more than [150 services](https://flow.microsoft.com/connectors/) that Microsoft Flow supports.
+While this walkthrough copies data from a Microsoft SharePoint [list](https://support.office.com/en-us/article/SharePoint-lists-I-An-introduction-f11cd5fe-bc87-4f9e-9bfe-bbd87a22a194) (the source) to an [SQL Azure](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview) table (the destination), you can copy data among any of the more than [150 services](https://flow.microsoft.com/connectors/) that Microsoft Flow supports.

+>[AZURE.IMPORTANT]Changes you make in the destination aren't copied to the source because two-way syncs aren't supported.
+If you attempt to set up a two-way sync, you'll create an infinite loop where changes are sent endlessly between the source and destination.

 ## Prerequisites

-- Access to two data sources.
+- Access to a data source and a destination.
 - Access to [Microsoft Flow](https://flow.microsoft.com).
 - A basic understanding of how your data is stored.

 >[AZURE.TIP]Every column name in the source and destination don't need to match, but you must provide data for all *required* columns when you insert or update an item.
 Microsoft Flow identifies the required fields for you.

-## Overview of the steps to copy data
+## Quick overview of the steps

 If you're comfortable with Microsoft Flow, use these quick steps to copy data from one data source to another:

-1. Identify both data sources and ensure you have access to them.
+1. Identify the source you'll monitor and the destination to which you'll copy changed data.
+Confirm you have access to both.
-1. Identify at least one column that uniquely identifies items between the two data sources.
+1. Identify at least one column that uniquely identifies items in the source and destination.
 In the example below, we use the **Title** column, but you could use any column(s) you want.
-1. Set up a trigger to monitor the source database for changes.
+1. Set up a trigger that monitors the source for changes.
-1. Search the destination database to determine if the changed item exists.
+1. Search the destination to determine if the changed item exists.
 1. Use a **Condition** like this:
     - If the new or changed item doesn't exist in the destination, create it.
     - If the new or changed item exists in the destination, update it.
-1. Trigger your flow and confirm that items are being copied from the source to the destination.
+1. Trigger your flow, and then confirm that new or changed items are being copied from the source to the destination.

 That's it.

-Here are the detailed steps to create a flow that copies data from a Microsoft SharePoint list (source) to Azure SQL (destination).
+Here are the detailed steps to create the flow.

 ## Monitor the source for changes

 >[AZURE.IMPORTANT]If you aren't familiar with the basics of creating flows, review how to add [actions, triggers](multi-step-logic-flow.md/#add-another-action), and [conditions](add-a-condition.md).
-The steps below assume you know how to perform these steps.
+The steps below assume you know how to perform these actions.

 1. Sign into [Microsoft Flow](https://flow.microsoft.com), select **My flows** > **Create from blank**.
 1. Search for **SharePoint** > select the **SharePoint - When an item is created or modified** trigger from the list of triggers.